Transformers Learn Low Sensitivity Functions: Investigations and Implications: Introduction

-\bvedit{Here, we first} show that models with lower sensitivity are more robust to corruptions when tested on the CIFAR-10-C datasets --- in particular, transformers have lower sensitivity and are more robust than CNNs (Section \ref{sec:implications}).
+\item Lower Sensitivity Correlates with Better Robustness: We show that transformers have lower sensitivity and are more {robust} to corruptions when tested on the CIFAR-10-C dataset, compared to CNNs (\cref{sec:implications}).
 We also demonstrate that sensitivity is not only predictive of robustness but also has prescriptive power: We add a regularization term at training time to encourage the model to have \bvreplace{less}{lower} sensitivity.
 Since sensitivity is efficient to measure empirically, this is easy to accomplish via data augmentation.
-We find that models explicitly trained to have lower sensitivity yield even better robustness on CIFAR-10-C. Together, our results show that sensitivity provides a general metric to understand the bias of transformers across various tasks, and helps explain properties such as their improved robustness.
+We find that models explicitly trained to have lower sensitivity yield even better robustness on CIFAR-10-C. These results show that \emph{low sensitivity correlates with the improved robustness of transformers}.

-\bvedit{Additionally, we explore the connection between sensitivity and a property of the loss landscape that has been found to correlate to good generalization --- the sharpness of the minimum.
-We compare the sharpness of the minima with and without the sensitivity regularization, and our results show that lower sensitivity correlates with flatter minima.} \dfedit{This indicates that sensitivity could serve as a unified notion for both robustness and generalization.}
+\item Lower Sensitivity Correlates with Flatter Minima: We explore the connection between sensitivity and a property of the loss landscape that has been found to correlate to good generalization --- the sharpness of the minima.
+We compare the sharpness of the minima with and without sensitivity regularization, and our results show that \emph{lower sensitivity correlates with flatter minima}.
+This indicates that sensitivity could serve as a unified notion for both robustness and generalization.